 It was in 1827 during the Battle of Navarino that the Greeks regained control of their region defeating Turks and Egyptian fleet with the help of he British, French and Russian fleet.

 While the area played a large role in the Greek independence, it ended up falling into decline after the Second World War and many people left the area including a man named Captain Vassilis Constantakopoulos.
 He built his fortune abroad establishing one of the largest shipping businesses in the world.
 It was his dream to bring new life to his home region of Messenia and the idea of Costa Navarino was born.

-Visitors are free to roam the resorts choosing from a large selection of fine dining restaurants, a round on one of their two award-winning golf courses, use of the healing waters in the Anazoe Spa and a wide variety of activities to take with Navarino outdoors.
+Visitors are free to roam the resorts choosing from a large selection of fine dining restaurants or a play round on one of their two award-winning golf courses.
+You can use the healing waters in the Anazoe Spa and a wide variety of activities to take with Navarino outdoors.